liyangau/kontfix/README.md

 ## WIP

 - [ ] Kontfix Manual
-- [ ] Example for CI/CD integration
+- [x] Example for CI/CD integration.
+You can find an example [here](https://github.com/aufomm/kontfix-examples).
 - [ ] More tests

 ## License